lbt/channels-mqtt-proxy/README.md

 Use your mqtt listener to listen to the topic `chat/lobby_out` and publish to the topic `chat/lobby`

-Notice that if you use chat/<room> for both topics then when the proxy client publishes to the MQTT topic the message appears twice.
+Notice that if we had just used chat/<room> for both topics then when the chat room sends a message and the proxy client publishes it to the MQTT topic the message would appear twice in the room.
 This is because even if you're the one that publishes a message, if you're subscribed to the topic, you will receive it too.